 For example, using less cement can help reduce the carbon cost of manufacturing concrete.
 Varieties with less cement, like “ashcrete” or fly ash-based, may be harder to find than standard concrete but will help you reduce your project’s embodied carbon.

 Access to these materials can vary depending on where you are.
-However, these low-carbon concrete mixes will probably become easier to find as they become more popular.
+However, these low embodied carbon concrete mixes will probably become easier to find as they become more popular.

 2. Find Alternatives to High-Carbon Materials

 Some materials, like concrete, are hard to cut out of a construction project.
 Others, like aluminum, plastic and foam insulation, may be more easily replaced.
+With insulation, embodied carbon levels will vary considerably, making alternatives easier to source.
 For example, spray foam insulation alternatives like soybean-based options, straw batting, cotton batting or wool could allow you to replace that material entirely.

 It may also be possible to rely on recycled or reclaimed materials.
 Recycling aluminum uses 5% of the energy needed to manufacture the same amount of new aluminum.
 This is a great way to use the material without driving up your project’s carbon cost.

 3. Source Materials That Capture Carbon